homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

       - The trail starts at an altitude of 1500m going up through grasslands & protea stands to an altitude of 2286m (Witsieshoek) and 3150m on the top of Beacon Buttress, watershed of the Orange & Tugela Rivers.
   - heading: Accommodation
     description:
-      - 1 Night at Cavern Berg Hotel - Northern Drakensberg Valley
-      - 2 Nights at Witsieshook Mountain Lodge
+      - Comfortable farm stays - 3-star equivalent.
   - heading: Logistic Support
     description:
       - 'This is a fully-catered trail, sleeping in comfortable lodges with bedding provided – you need only bring your clothes.'